 - Has hundreds, if not thousands, of possible answers.

 - Is not a question you would answer publicly, online or in person.

 - Cannot be researched online via Google, Facebook, or LinkedIn.

-- Answer does not change over time
+- Has an answer that does not change over time.

 Step 1: Open security preferences